Movies & TV

-Mulder and Scully go undercover as a married couple moving into a gated community where multiple reports of missing couples have occurred in previous years.
+Mulder and Scully go undercover as a married couple moving into a gated community where multiple reports of missing couples have occurred in recent years.
 The hokey marriage provides many amusing moments and Mulder's attempts to rouse neighbours into revealing information escalates from subtle to completely destructive.
 The quiet, picturesque neighbourhood is rendered into a chaotic mess much to the delight of Mulder who correctly anticipates that those conditions will draw out the parties responsible for the missing couples.

 8. S07E03 Hungry

-Rob Roberts is seemingly a normal young man, grinding through life as a server at the local burger joint.
-However, his hidden pleasure is brains, preferably those of human beings.
+Seemingly, Rob Roberts is a normal young man, grinding through life as a server at the local burger joint.
+However, his hidden pleasure is brains, and preferably those of human beings.
 Roberts turns out to be some kind of genetic mutant whose true appearance is quite ghastly.
 One of his victim's corpses (a fellow employee at the burger joint) is found with its brain missing leading to the arrival of Mulder and Scully.
-There is a more appropriate suspect than Roberts, but slowly Mulder is realizing the truth.
+There is a more appropriate suspect than Roberts, but Mulder is realizing the truth.
 All of the burger joint's employees are instructed to visit a psychologist after the murder of their coworker, which leads to Roberts attending a meeting for those recovering from food binges and addiction.
 Roberts is a sympathetic character whose secrecy is unveiled amusingly prior to Mulder confronting him.

 9. S07E06 The Goldberg Variation